 (At the start of his solo career, he followed the example of Lennon and installed his wife as full creative partner.
 His second solo album is officially credited to “Paul & Linda McCartney.”
 On John & Yoko’s joint albums, Yoko contributed full songs.
 Horrible, horrible songs.
 But songs, nonetheless.
 Linda’s contributions consisted of 1) hilariously flat backing vocals placed super-high in the mix, and 2) helping to write some lyrics.
 The conceit fooled no one, but co-crediting songs kept their royalties from becoming “frozen assets” in the morass of the Beatles break-up lawsuits going on at the time.)

-At times, Paul seems to be resented by fans for simply still being alive and somehow tarnishing the image of the Beatles by his very existence as a living, breathing doofus, which can’t be helped.
+At times, Paul seems to be resented by fans for simply still being alive and somehow tarnishing the image of the Beatles by his very existence as a living, breathing doofus, which can’t be helped**.
 This can result in some unfair treatment.
-(There’s a song buried in the second half of Off The Ground — if you make it that far– called “Winedark Open Sea,” a kind of sparse, dreary piano ballad that I suspect would be hailed as a “classic” if it came from Springsteen or Neil Young.
+(There’s a song buried in the second half of Off The Ground — if you make it that far– called “Winedark Open Sea,” a kind of sparse, semi-dreary electric piano ballad that I suspect would be hailed as a “classic” if it came from Springsteen or Neil Young.
 Those guys can get away with almost anything.)
 Other times, it’s entirely his own fault.
 The parallels with George Lucas become obvious if you’re petty enough to examine them (which is my stock in trade).
 The younger creative genius gives us several gifts we all cherish, things that beyond providing hundreds of hours of entertainment, may even have molded us as people.
 He then ages into the older billionaire crank and starts doing stupid shit, such as going back and futzing with the legacy.
 McCartney’s bone-headed attempt to change the songwriting credits on “his” Beatles songs from “Lennon-McCartney” to “McCartney-Lennon” a few years ago is the musical equivalent of Greedo shooting first.
 Continue reading